-6. Online Safety - this incorporate the online safety policy
+6. Online Safety (see separate policy)

 - It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
-Harrietsham C of E Primary School will adopt a whole school approach to online safety which will empower, protect, and educate our pupils and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - Harrietsham C of E Primary School will ensure online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures, and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - Harrietsham C of E Primary School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content.
-For example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users.
+St. Peter-in-Thanet will adopt a whole school approach to online safety which will empower, protect, and educate our pupils and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - St. Peter-in-Thanet will ensure online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures, and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - St. Peter-in-Thanet identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - o Content: being exposed to illegal, inappropriate or harmful content.
+For example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism.

+- Contact: being subjected to harmful online interaction with other users.
 For example, peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
-For example, making, sending and receiving explicit images (including consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Harrietsham C of E Primary School recognises that technology and the risks and harms related to it evolve and change rapidly.
+For example, making, sending and receiving explicit images (including consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - St. Peter-in-Thanet recognises that technology and the risks and harms related to it evolve and change rapidly.
 The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment, which considers and reflects the current risks our children face online. - The headteacher will be informed of any online safety concerns by the DSL, as appropriate.
 The named governor for safeguarding will report on online safety practice and incidents, including outcomes, on a regular basis to the wider governing body.